Tom Green: Return to MTV and The New Tom Green Show

 In 2002, Green starred in and directed a one-hour MTV special called The Tom Green Subway Monkey Hour, where he tormented strangers in Japan.
 During 2002, Green also started his own production company called Bob Green Films; he starred in and was executive producer for a half-hour special entitled The Skateboard Show on The WB.

 In mid-2003, after Green guest-hosted The Late Show with David Letterman, MTV gave him his own late-night talk show called The New Tom Green Show.
-The show lasted less than three months and the show consisted of a traditional monologue, and segments, followed by interviews with guests.
+The show lasted less than three months and consisted of a traditional monologue and segments, followed by interviews with guests.
 Green in numerous interviews has stated that David Letterman was one of his early influences.

 In September 2003, the show was cancelled by MTV eleven weeks after its premiere due to low ratings.
 Reports indicate that ratings and viewers for the show averaged 889,000 viewers in the first week and then averaged 255,000 viewers in the last week for the reruns.
 In Green's book Hollywood Causes Cancer, he stated that the show "was very expensive to produce and not really the type of show that MTV has been traditionally known for."

 Post-MTV (2004–present)

 Autobiography

-On October 12, 2004, Green released his autobiography Hollywood Causes Cancer: The Tom Green Story, which discussed in detail his Hollywood career, short-lived marriage to Drew Barrymore, and his experience dealing with testicular cancer.
+On October 12, 2004, Green released his autobiography, Hollywood Causes Cancer: The Tom Green Story.
+It discusses in detail his Hollywood career, short-lived marriage to Drew Barrymore, and his experience dealing with testicular cancer.

 A notable incident discussed in the book involved Green on character-based talk show Primetime Glick with Jiminy Glick (played by Martin Short).
 Green wrote that this un-aired interview was the first time he walked off any show, and this was due in part to Short being "mean" and making fun of his testicle.
 When Short brought up the incident in a 2005 interview, Green defended his stance on his online blog.